The Adoption Process

-If, after the home visit, both parties are happy to proceed then it is up to us to find a potential dog for you based on the chats and home visit information.
+If, after the home visit, both parties are happy to proceed then it is up to us to find a potential dog for you based our chat and home visit information.

-After a while we follow up with a home visit to talk through any issues and see if there is any help we can provide – perhaps putting you in touch with other owners.
+After a while, we may follow up with a home visit to talk through any issues and see if there is any additional help we can provide – perhaps putting you in touch with other owners.

 What expenses are involved?